microsoft/azurechat/docs/1-introduction.md

 Please make sure the following prerequisites are in place prior to deploying this accelerator:

-1. [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/): To deploy and run **AzureChat**, you'll need an Azure subscription with access to the Azure OpenAI service.
+1. [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/): To deploy and run the solution accelerator, you'll need an Azure subscription with access to the Azure OpenAI service.
 Request access [here](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
 Once you have access, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) to deploy the gpt-35-turbo or gpt-4 models.

 2. Setup GitHub or Azure AD for Authentication:
    The [add an identity provider](./5-add-identity.md) section below shows how to configure authentication providers.